If you're concerned about oral health, you may have some questions about teeth cleaning.

 How do you remove calculus from your teeth?

 First of all, if you're wondering how to remove calculus from teeth at home, calculus removal is something that must be done at the dentist.
 There is no safe procedure for removing tartar at home.
 Your dentist, on the other hand, will remove calculus either by using a small metal hook-like tool called a curette, or a more modern ultrasonic scaler.
 Using these tools, your dentist will scrape the tartar off of your teeth around and below the gum line.

 How can you remove calculus from teeth without going to the dentist?

-If you’re wondering how to remove tartar at home, forget it!
-As mentioned above, removing tartar at home just isn’t possible to safely achieve.
-Make sure to visit a dentist once or twice a year depending on what they recommend.
+If you're wondering how to remove tartar at home, forget it!
+As mentioned above, removing tartar at home just isn't possible to safely achieve.
+Make sure to visit a dentist once or twice a year.
 That way if you have tartar that you need removed, your dentist can make sure that gets done.

 How do you remove tartar from the backs of teeth?

 Getting rid of tartar on teeth backs is something that your dentist will have to do for you.
-They will use a curette or an ultrasonic scaler to remove tarter from the back of your teeth, just as they would with the front of your teeth.
+They will use a curette or an ultrasonic scaler to remove tartar from the back of your teeth.
 That being said, much of your preventative care will take place at home.
 To prevent tartar buildup in the first place, you should make sure to have a proper brushing and flossing routine.

 Will my teeth hurt after a cleaning?

 After a routine dental scaling and polishing, you may find that your teeth and gums are a bit sore.
-If you experience some tooth sensitivity after a cleaning you can take over-the-counter pain meds like ibuprofen or acetaminophen to help relieve pain.
+If you experience some tooth sensitivity after a cleaning you can take over-the-counter pain meds.
+Ibuprofen or acetaminophen can help relieve pain.
 You can also try using a toothpaste made for sensitive teeth.